RedstonerServer/redstoner-utils/README.md

 ## Capitalization
 Do not use camelCase for variable or function names!
-Use under_score naming.
+Use under_score naming. camelCase is okay when used like `import foo.bar.camelCase as camelCase`.

 ## Aligning variable assignments
 In case you have multiple variable assignments, align the equals sign: